yogeshgunasekaran/SonarQube-Provisioning-Manually/README.md

 sudo systemctl status postgresql.service
 ```

-### Create a password for user 'postgres' with passwd 'admin123'
+### Create a password for the user 'postgres' with passwd 'admin123'
 ```sh
 sudo passwd postgres
 ```